qdread/glmm-workshop-dec2022/install.md

 ## How to install the packages

-To install the packages we will be working with in this course, you will need to do one of the following.
+To install the packages we will be working with in this course, you will need to either install packages by typing a command into the R console, or install them using RStudio's package installation window.

+> **NOTE**: On some Windows systems, the default R package installation directory is inside the `Program Files` directory.
+Please ask your IT person to change the default R package installation directory to one that you have administrator rights to.
+This will allow you to install R packages in the future without involvement from an administrator.

-### Installing packages from command line
+### Installing packages from the R console

 - Open RStudio.
-- Type or copy the following code into the console, and press enter:
+- Type the following command into the R console and press enter.
+Voila!

 ```
 install.packages(c("tidyverse", "lme4", "lmerTest", "emmeans", "gt", "readxl"))